Three Steps to a Healthier Email Marketing List

 In either case, it’s important you set up your webforms to feed into a brand new list.
 This is also a good opportunity to review your brand’s compliance with email regulations like the CAN-SPAM Act, CASL, GDPR, and CCPA to name a few.

-Step 2: Step up your segmenting game.
+Step 2: Up your segmenting game.

 Unless all of your campaigns will be laser-focused on one specific topic, using multiple lists or segments is a surefire way to keep more subscribers interested.
 The right number of lists and/or segments for your brand depends on how relevant you’re willing to make your campaigns.